• Skip to primary navigation

 • What do I need to do to improve the quality and quantity of the results as outputs from the process?

-• What do I need to do to cut possible mistakes of the process?
+• Or, what do I need to do to cut possible mistakes in the process?

 • Where can the process be simplified?